AFD-Illinois/pyharm/README.md

 ### Combining elements:

 Common mathematical unary operations can just be combined into a variable name to get the result.
 This is most common/useful when specifying what to plot, most commonly `log_` for the log base 10.
 Similarly, `abs_`, `sqrt_`, and `ln_` for natural log are available.
 So for example, asking for `sqrt_bsq` is equivalent to asking for the field magnitude `b`.
 You can, of course, perform these operations for yourself in code -- however, many scripts take a variable name as argument, e.g. on the command line.
 For these, it's very nice to have a few common operations available without writing any code whatsoever.

+There are a few modifiers specific to requesting plots which build on this "unary operator" scheme but are mostly *after* any relevant variable.
+The exception is `symlog_`, which plots a signed value on a symmetric log scale.
+The list of postfix options can be gleaned from `plots/frame.py` but includes at least:
+* `_array` for plots in native coordinates on the Cartesian logical grid
+* `_poloidal` or `_2d`, `_toroidal` for restricting plotting to just one slice or plotting 2D simulation output
+* `_1d` likewise for radial/1D simulation output
+* `_ghost` for plotting ghost zones (works best with `_array`)
+* `_simple` to turn off axis labels, ticks, and colorbars for a presentation or outreach movie, or if you just need the screen real-estate

 As mentioned, components of certain vectors (anything suffixed `*cov` or `*con`) can be requested specifically by separating the name and index with `^` or `_`, and their transforms (e.g. to KS coordinates) can be requested similarly by coordinate name.